syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Customizing-the-Appearances-of-the-Selection-handles.md

 {% endtabs %}

-Finally, initialize the customized class and assign it to the Synfusion.Windows.Forms.Diagram.View.CustomHandleRenderer property to change the appearance of the selection's handles in your application.
+Finally, initialize the customized class and assign it to the Syncfusion.Windows.Forms.Diagram.View.CustomHandleRenderer property to change the appearance of the selection's handles in your application.

 {% tabs %}